-Finding a spiritual director/companion is an important choice, as it is likely to be a relationship which lasts for some time, and touches on what is close to your heart.
-For this reason it is usually arranged through an initial meeting of about an hour in which some key things are explored for example:
+Finding a spiritual director/accompanier is an important choice, as it is likely to be a relationship which lasts for some time, and touches on what is close to your heart.
+For this reason it is usually arranged through an initial meeting of up to an hour in which some key things are explored, for example:

 - what is attracting you to spiritual direction/accompaniment?